Monodromy and Irreducibility of Igusa Varieties: Introduction

+Let $A \to C^{\circ}$ be the `universal' abelian variety coming from a choice of Hodge embedding.
+It is a consequence of \cite{vH}*{Theorem 4} that the $\ell$-adic monodromy of $A$ over $C^{\circ}$ is maximal.
+This can be combined with two results of D'Addezio from \cites{d2020monodromy, DAddezioII} to show that a certain (overconvergent) $p$-adic monodromy group over $C^{\circ}$ is maximal.
+We deduce from this that $\mathbb{M}= J_b'$ using Proposition \ref{Prop:FactIsocrystals}, which compares $\mathbb{M}$ with the monodromy group of the $F$-isocrystal associated to $A$ over $C^{\circ}$; this proposition might be of independent interest.
+As a corollary, we find that $M$ contains a compact open subgroup of $\jbder(\qp)$ and that $M$ is contained in $J_b'(\qp)$.
+In order to show that $M=H'$, we will make use of the fact that the action of $H$ on $\operatorname{Ig}_{[b]}$ extends to an action of $J_b(\qp)$.
+The goal is to show that the action of $J_b'(\qp)$ on $\pi_0(\operatorname{Ig}_{[b]})$ is trivial, which then implies that $M=H \cap J_b'(\qp)=H'$.

-We show in Section \ref{Section4} that $T'(\mathbb{Q}_p)$ acts trivially on $\pi_0(\operatorname{Ig}_b)$, where $T'$ is a maximal torus of $J_b'$.
-In fact, we can show this for many maximal tori of $J_b'$.
-This is done by generalising an argument of Hida \cite{Hida} using the Honda-Tate theory for Shimura varieties of \cite{KMPS}.
+We will show in Section \ref{Sec:Monodromy} via a group-theoretic argument that $\jbder(\qp)$ acts trivially on $\pi_0(\operatorname{Ig}_{[b]})$.
+The main ingredients are the equality $\mathbb{M}= J_b'$ mentioned above and the fact that the $\qp$-points of semisimple and simply connected groups with no compact factors have no finite index proper subgroups.
+We then show in Section \ref{Section4} that for each connected component $Z$ of $\operatorname{Ig}_{[b]}$, there is a maximal torus $T' \subset J_b'$ such that $T'(\qp)$ stabilises $Z$.
+In fact, we can show that this is true for all maximal tori $T'$ in $J_b'$, up to isomorphism of tori.
+This is done by generalising an argument of Hida \cite{Hida} using the Honda--Tate theory for Shimura varieties of \cite{KMPS}.